sparkflows/sparkflows-docs/docs/user-guide/user-guide/data_profile.rst

    :alt: Dataset
    :width: 90%

-Once the ``execution`` process completed, after refresh the status will updated to green, if its completed and check its execution result in RHS
+Once the ``execution`` process completed, after refresh if process completed succesfully the status will be updated to green and in RHS can see execution result.

 .. figure:: ../../_assets/user-guide/dataprofile_completed.PNG
    :alt: Dataset